Spatmanid/Machine-Learning/README.md

 # Welcome to my Programming repository!

 My name is Spyros.
 I received my PhD in Electrical and Computer Engineering from the National Technical University of Athens, Greece.
-In this repository, I will upload the code from problems I solved during some very interesting online Machine Learning Courses.
+In this repository, I will upload the code from problems that I solved for online machine learning challenges or during some very interesting online Machine Learning Courses.
 In the future, I may add more applications and machine learning problems.

-You can find the courses I mentioned earlier with many more interesting courses in the following link.
+You can find great Machine Learning courses in the following links.
 If you are interested in Data Science, Machine Learning, Deep Learning, etc., I highly recommend you take these courses.

 https://lazyprogrammer.me/